nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 #### `custom_config`

-Represent non-configurable FA2 implementation with the following default behavior which represents minimal permissioning policy.
+Represent non-configurable FA2 implementation with the following default behavior which represents minimal permission policy.

 1. Only token owner can initiate a transfer of tokens from their accounts ( `from_` MUST be equal to `SENDER`)